Euclid preparation. XLI. Galaxy power spectrum modelling in real space

-On the other hand, with this level of precision we hit the intrinsic emulation error of \bacco, which leads to bias in the inferred parameters when considering high $\kmax$ values at low redshift.
-Including an extra component to the covariance matrix -- corresponding to $0.5\%$ of the amplitude of the galaxy power spectrum, based on the combined systematic error from the emulation and from the measurements used to train the emulator -- brings the \gls{fob} of \bacco back within the $1\sigma$ confidence interval.
-Also in this case, on scales for which the intrinsic error of \bacco is not the dominant contribution, $\kmax\lesssim0.2\kMpc$, its \gls{fom} is consistent with the one of the EFT model.
-Not including the $0.5\%$ extra error, we notice how the \gls{fom} is consistent with -- in some cases even larger than -- the corresponding EFT results, showing the potential gain that one can obtain by improving the accuracy of next-generation emulators of the full-shape of the galaxy power spectrum.
+On the other hand, with this level of precision, we hit the intrinsic emulation error of \bacco, which leads to bias in the inferred parameters when considering high $\kmax$ values at low redshift.
+Including an extra component to the covariance matrix ---corresponding to $0.5\%$ of the amplitude of the galaxy power spectrum, based on the combined systematic error from the emulation and from the measurements used to train the emulator--- brings the \gls{fob} of \bacco back within the $1\sigma$ confidence interval.
+Also in this case, on scales for which the intrinsic error of \bacco is not the dominant contribution, that is, $\kmax\lesssim0.2\kMpc$, its \gls{fom} is consistent with that of the EFT model.
+Not including the $0.5\%$ extra error, we note that the \gls{fom} is consistent with ---and in some cases even larger than--- the corresponding EFT results, demonstrating the potential gain to be obtained by improving the accuracy of next-generation emulators of the full shape of the galaxy power spectrum.